Impossibility theorem of marriage tax

 Let be the positive reals.
 Consider functions and .
 The first is for tax paid for a single person and tax paid for a married couple file jointly.
 The input for married file jointly is a single number, which is the combination of the taxable income of the couple.
 This is called horizontal equity in marriage.

 Marriage neutral is precisely when .
 We define a few notions, it is not completely the same as the ones in Lovell’s paper , but it essentially demonstrate the same idea.

 A tax function should have the following properties.

-The second one tries to tax the rich more, as in larger proportion of their money.
-The reasonable tax requirement makes sure for .
+For a marriage neutral system, the reasonable tax requirement would prove that for .
 It is easy to see we cannot hope to have principal of progressiveness.

 Married filing separately is always no better than them being single and file their own taxes.